Four color theorem: Early proof attempts

 This arises in the following way.
-We never need four colors in a neighborhood unless there be four counties, each of which has boundary lines in common with each of the other three.
-Such a thing cannot happen with four areas unless one or more of them be inclosed by the rest; and the color used for the inclosed county is thus set free to go on with.
+We never need four colours in a neighborhood unless there be four counties, each of which has boundary lines in common with each of the other three.
+Such a thing cannot happen with four areas unless one or more of them be inclosed by the rest; and the colour used for the inclosed county is thus set free to go on with.
 Now this principle, that four areas cannot each have common boundary with all the other three without inclosure, is not, we fully believe, capable of demonstration upon anything more evident and more elementary; it must stand as a postulate.

 One proposed proof was given by Alfred Kempe in 1879, which was widely acclaimed; another was given by Peter Guthrie Tait in 1880.
 It was not until 1890 that Kempe's proof was shown incorrect by Percy Heawood, and in 1891, Tait's proof was shown incorrect by Julius Petersen—each false proof stood unchallenged for 11 years.

 In 1890, in addition to exposing the flaw in Kempe's proof, Heawood proved the five color theorem and generalized the four color conjecture to surfaces of arbitrary genus.

 Tait, in 1880, showed that the four color theorem is equivalent to the statement that a certain type of graph (called a snark in modern terminology) must be non-planar.

 In 1943, Hugo Hadwiger formulated the Hadwiger conjecture, a far-reaching generalization of the four-color problem that still remains unsolved.

 Proof by computer

-During the 1960s and 1970s, German mathematician Heinrich Heesch developed methods of using computers to search for a proof.
-Notably he was the first to use discharging for proving the theorem, which turned out to be important in the unavoidability portion of the subsequent Appel–Haken proof.
+During the 1960s and 1970s, the German mathematician Heinrich Heesch developed methods of using computers to search for a proof.
+Notably, he was the first to use discharging for proving the theorem, which turned out to be important in the unavoidability portion of the subsequent Appel–Haken proof.
 He also expanded on the concept of reducibility and, along with Ken Durre, developed a computer test for it.
 Unfortunately, at this critical juncture, he was unable to procure the necessary supercomputer time to continue his work.

 Others took up his methods, including his computer-assisted approach.
 While other teams of mathematicians were racing to complete proofs, Kenneth Appel and Wolfgang Haken at the University of Illinois announced, on June 21, 1976, that they had proved the theorem.
 They were assisted in some algorithmic work by John A. Koch.

 If the four-color conjecture were false, there would be at least one map with the smallest possible number of regions that requires five colors.
 The proof showed that such a minimal counterexample cannot exist, through the use of two technical concepts: